 According to the American Academy of Pediatrics (AAP), it is a big deal!
 Since 1994, parents have been told that “back-to-sleep” is the best way to keep infants safe.
 But what happens if your little one rolls over during the night?
 And when can babies sleep on their stomach?

-Let’s explore the research behind these guidelines and get some answers to your other burning questions when it comes to keeping your baby safe.
+Let’s explore the research behind these guidelines and get some answers to your other burning questions when it comes to keeping your baby safe while sleeping.

-The short answer is no. During the first year, stomach sleeping has been associated with an increased risk of sudden infant death syndrome (SIDS).
-While the exact cause is unknown, scientists believe that this position may lead to suffocation, low oxygen/increased carbon dioxide from poor airflow, and/or overheating.
+Your baby shouldn’t sleep on their stomach during the first 12 months.
+During the first year, stomach sleeping has been associated with an increased risk of sudden infant death syndrome (SIDS), suffocation, low oxygen/increased carbon dioxide from poor airflow, and/or overheating.

 Is Putting Newborns and Babies to Sleep Face Down Okay?